InitDevelop/InitDevelop/README.md

 Welcome to my GitHub page!

-I am an undergraduate student studying in the field of Electrical & Computer Engineering.
-I love to code, and I've always thought programming is a very interesting thing to do that doesn't necessarily require materials (unlike Legos), but creates something out of nothing using one's imagination.
+I am an undergraduate student studying in the field of Electrical & Computer Engineering and I love to code and develop software!

 - 🔭 I’m currently (mainly) working on ATTCS, a React learning project.
 - 🌱 I’m currently learning Electrical Engineering, Programming (school) and Front-end development (for fun)